 The Core Concepts guide the ECI program for participating innovators.
 Those who come to Elk are immersed in the Framework for Mindful Sustainable Innovation, a mindset they can take back to their practices, whether in traditional business, the arts, or academic arenas.

 Framework for Mindful Sustainable Innovation

 The Elk Coast Institute is founded on the belief that meeting our present challenges requires deliberate disconnection and reexamination of traditional modes of innovation.
 Our primary objective is for participants to return to their work focused on harnessing the powerful capability of humans to design a future guided by Mindful Sustainable Innovation.

-Mindful Sustainable Innovators not only discover new knowledge and use it to accomplish tasks, they also:
+Mindful Sustainable Innovators not only discover new knowledge and use it to accomplish tasks, but they also:

 - Think first about the needs of humankind and all Earth ecosystems

-- think compassionately about the global impact on all other life prior to its implementation, i.e., apply the Golden Rule on a planetary level.
+- Think compassionately about the global impact on all other life before its implementation, i.e., apply the Golden Rule on a planetary level

 - When working to innovate, treat their fellow innovators as partners rather than competitors